 Our lead program is being used to meet a portion of the notification requirements in OAC Rule 3745-83-02.
 This report meets the Ohio and USEPA's National Primary Drinking Water Regulation for Consumer Confidence Reports.
-GCWW has a current unconditioned license to operate.
+GCWW has a current unconditioned license to operate from the Ohio Environmental Protection Agency.